-U.S. congressman Conyers hospitalized: lawyer
+Conyers hospitalized as top House Democrat calls for his resignation

 There has been a flurry of sexual harassment and misconduct allegations in recent weeks against public figures, including former Hollywood executive Harvey Weinstein, Democratic Senator Al Franken and Republican Senate candidate Roy Moore.

-(This story changes second paragraph to reflect Conyers started as lawmaker in 1965, not 1964)

-Reporting by Makini Brice and Katanga Johnson; Editing by Tim Ahmann and Andrew Hay
+Additional reporting by Makini Brice, Katanga Johnson and Richard Cowan; Editing by Tim Ahmann and Andrew Hay